The Bankrate promise

 4. Look for applicable discounts

-- Security alarm: Installing extra security features, such as a security alarm or fire protection system, can often help lower costs.
+- Security alarm: Extra security features, such as a burglar alarm or fire protection system, may earn you a discount.

-- New construction: If your home was recently constructed, you may qualify for a new construction discount.
+- New construction: If your home was recently constructed or renovated, you may qualify for a new construction discount.

 - Loyalty: If you have been with a carrier for a certain amount of time, then you may qualify for a loyalty discount.